-Bendigo Goldfields Walk
+Bendigo Goldfields Walk/Ride

-Sandhurst Reservoir – Bendigo Station 12 km
+Sandhurst Reservoir – Bendigo Station 13 km Walk or Ride

 This walk goes from the forested hills above Bendigo via the southern Bendigo suburbs to the Bendigo Railway Station.
 The mining wealth of this striking central Victorian city was primarily won in the hundreds of kilometres of shafts and tunnels now under the imposing civic buildings, broad streets, parklands and suburbs of the present-day city of Bendigo.
 Between the reservoir and Bendigo, the walk passes through a regrowth box-ironbark forest, originally devastated by mining and recently included in a series of national parks to conserve this endangered forest type.